neuralmagic/deepsparse/user-guide/deepsparse-server.md

 ### Basic Example

-Let's walk through a basic example deploying via a configuration file.
+Let us walk through a basic example of deploying via a configuration file.

 The following creates an endpoint running a 90% pruned-quantized version of BERT trained on the SST2 dataset for the sentiment analysis task.